evanarlian/kaggle-aimo2/README.md

 # vast ai todo
+* dont do vast, not important for inference
 * vast startup script change
 * deactivate original venv (DONT nuke because it has jupyter)
 * how to predownload using hf cli?